sabbiu/ObjectDetection/README.md

 ##Run this project
 This project was done in Matlab 2015b.

 **Start with Project-CLI**
 run the scripts as listed below:
 1. object_det_1.m
 2. object_det_2.m
 3. object_det_3.m
 4. object_det_4.m
 Till here your training model will be generated.
 Now, your testing image will be passed for localization and it asks for reinforcement
 5. object_det_5.m

 **Start with Project-GUI**
 run the script:
 **objectDetection.m**

 ##Comprehensive Understanding of the project

-Our project can be divided to three different categories
+Our project can be divided to three different categories:
 1. Training
 2. Testing
 3. Reinforcement Learning

 ####Training
 Firstly, all the images location are loaded in a matrix.
 Here, we have three categories of images (Thus, three folders inside our ImageCategories Folder).
 There is a variable named imageSets with three cells (one for each category/folder).
 Each cell contains Description(name of the folder), Count(no. of images in that particular folder) and Location(location of all the images inside that folder).